ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 # 2. Quality Check #

 For this we will use `fastqc`, which is a tool that provides a simple way to do quality control checks on raw sequence data coming from high throughput sequencing pipelines ([link](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)).
 It provides various metrics to give a indication of how your data is.
 A high quality illumina RNAseq file should look something like [this](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html).
-Since there are 6 set of files (12 files total), and we need to run `fastqc` on each one of them, you can either do a `for` loop or use `parallel` command.
-We need to submit it as a job to the cluster, but the command should have:
+Since there are 6 set of files (12 files total), and we need to run `fastqc` on each one of them, we run it in `parallel`.

 ```
 module load fastqc